 Finally, note that chronic procrastination can also be conceptualized as trait procrastination or as dispositional procrastination, when it represents a relatively stable characteristic of a person, in terms of their tendency to repeatedly engage in procrastination as a behavior.
 In this regard, it may be contrasted with situational procrastination, which represents a person’s procrastination in a specific situation.

 Causes of chronic procrastination

 People procrastinate in a chronic manner because they suffer from issues such as exhaustion and anxiety, which consistently outweigh their self-control and motivation.

 Specifically, when people need to do things such as study or work, they rely primarily on their self-control in order to get themselves to do it.
 Furthermore, their self-control is often supported by their motivation, which helps them do things in a timely manner.

-However, people sometimes suffer from various issues that interfere with or oppose their self-control and motivation, such as exhaustion, as well as demotivating factors, such as anxiety, which interfere with their ability to do things.
-When these negative factors outweigh people’s self-control and motivation, they end up procrastinating, until they reach a point where the balance between these factors shifts in their favor, or until it becomes too late.
+However, in some cases, students suffer from various issues that interfere with or oppose their self-control and motivation, such as exhaustion and anxiety.
+When these issues are stronger than their self-control and motivation, they end up procrastinating, until they reach a point where the balance between these factors shifts in their favor, or until it becomes too late.